Chat it Out Counselling and Wellness

 Confidentiality – Privacy Matters

-It’s normal to feel worried about sharing personal things with someone new.
-Confidentiality is an important part of counselling, and Teens naturally want to feel safe knowing that what they talk about stays private.
+It’s completely normal to feel unsure about sharing personal things with someone new.
+Confidentiality is an important part of counselling, and many teens want to know that what they say will be kept private.

-You are at risk of harm to yourself or someone else.
+• If I am concerned that you may be at risk of harm to yourself or someone else

 Book Your Chat Today